CalebBell/fluids/README.rst

 Installation
 ------------

 Get the latest version of fluids from https://pypi.python.org/pypi/fluids/

-If you have an installation of Python with pip, simple install it with
+If you have an installation of Python with pip, simple install it with:

     $ pip install fluids